sergeiChmut/SystemHotel-Spring/README.md

 This application is the search and reservation of rooms in the hotel "Paradise" according to the search terms: dates of stay, number of persons, and others.

+The application is available in test on http://hotel.mycloud.by/

 ## Usage